Investigating the most active pp collisions (top 0.1%) using the tools developed by experiments at the LHC: Event classifiers

 \section{Event classifiers}

-In the present work, 6 billion \pp collisions at $\sqrt{s}=13$\,TeV (equivalent to an integrated luminosity of around 70\,nb$^{-1}$) were simulated with \py version 8.312 tune Monash~\cite{Skands:2014pea} (\py~8 from now on).
-This tune describes rather well many observables involving unidentified charged particles measured at the LHC.
-The event classifiers listed below are calculated using primary-charged particles.
-They are defined as particles with a mean proper lifetime greater than 1\,cm$/c$, which are produced directly in the interaction or from decays of particles with a mean proper lifetime smaller than 1\,cm$/c$~\cite{ALICE:2017hcy}.
+In the present work, 6 billion \pp collisions at $\sqrt{s}=13$\,TeV (equivalent to an integrated luminosity of around 70\,nb$^{-1}$) are simulated with \py~8, the simulations do not include pile-up effects.
+The Monash \py tune is used, as it describes many observables involving unidentified charged particles measured at the LHC.
+The tune uses the leading-order parton distribution function NNPDF2.3~\cite{Ball:2013hta}.
+The event classifiers listed below are calculated using primary-charged particles, and for pp collisions with at least one particle ($p_{\rm T}>0$) within $|\eta|<1$.
+The collection of pp collisions satisfying this event selection criterion is named the minimum-bias (MB) sample.
+This list is not exhaustive, as other event classifiers used in the community are not included in the present study.
+The primary-charged particles are defined as particles with a mean proper lifetime greater than 1\,cm$/c$, which are produced directly in the interaction or from decays of particles with a mean proper lifetime smaller than 1\,cm$/c$~\cite{ALICE:2017hcy}.

 {\bf Mid-pseudorapidity multiplicity estimator:} this is the most basic event classifier that is defined as the number of primary-charged particles in the pseudo-rapidity interval of $-0.8<\eta<0.8$, corresponding to the midrapidity region considered in ALICE studies.